Doubling the rate -- improved error bounds for orthogonal projection with application to interpolation: Radial basis function interpolation

-where the $\calL_2$ norm is defined by~\eqref{eq:calL_norm}.
-Now we use the analogue of Theorem~\ref{thm:principal} with $L_2$ replaced by $\calL_2$.
-That theorem is directly applicable here because, as shown in~\eqref{eq:orthog_nat}, $s_{f,\bst}$ is the $\calN_\Phi$-orthogonal projection onto the finite dimensional subspace $V_\bst$ defined by~\eqref{eq:Vdef}.
-Thus the conclusion of that theorem hold with the $L_2$ norm replaced by the $\calL_2$ norm.
-But since $g - s_{g,\bst}$ also vanishes on the point set $\bsxi$, the results hold with $L_2$ norms, as stated.
+Thus the conclusions of that theorem hold with the $L_2$ norm replaced by the $\calL_2$ norm.
+But since $g - s_{g,\bst}$ also vanishes on the point set $\bsxi$, the results hold with $L_2$ norms, as stated.\end{proof}